hpe-storage/python-hpedockerplugin/docs/share_usage.md

 # File Persona usage guide

-The HPE 3PAR File Persona feature allows user to manage file shares on 3PAR arrays having __versions >= 3.3.1__ through Docker interface.
+The HPE 3PAR File Persona feature allows user to manage file shares on 3PAR arrays through Docker interface.
+It supports basic create, retrieve, delete, mount and unmount operations.
+Usage details of how each operation can be exercised via Docker CLI is described below.

-In order to use HPE 3PAR File Persona feature, user needs to configure a backend one for each target array as below:

 ## Prerequisites
 1. HPE 3PAR OS version must be >= 3.3.1 (MU3)